-Recently, I received from the Rocky Mountain Redline press fleet a Toyota Sienna minivan to test.
-It was an all-wheel drive model, unlike a earlier front-wheel drive tester that I analyzed.
-It also arrived at a more pleasant time of year, a nice fall spell, as the red model was here during a particularly frigid spell in January.
-As you can see from the photo, my 2016 test van was around here for some very nice weather.
+For the second time this year, I received from the Rocky Mountain Redline press fleet a Toyota Sienna minivan to test.
+It was an all-wheel drive model, unlike the earlier front-wheel drive tester.
+It also arrived at a more pleasant time of year, as the red model was here during a particularly frigid spell in January.
+As you can see from the photo, my 2015 test van was around here for some very nice spring weather.

-My Sienna was the Limited Premium model with several upgrades such as backup camera, audio/navigation with 7″ screen, SiriusXM radio, Bluetooth connectivity, Toyota’s Entune Audio Plus app suite, brown leather seating for seven, 2nd-row lounge-seat captains chairs, stowable third row seat, cruise control, tilt/telescope, Smart Key system with pushbutton starter, triple 12v power outlets, overhead DVD entertainment system, blind spot monitor, parking assist sonar, rear cross traffic alert, and ten cup holders.
+My Sienna was the Limited 3.5L model with several upgrades such as backup camera, audio/navigation with 7″ screen, SiriusXM radio, Bluetooth connectivity, Toyota’s Entune Audio Plus app suite, ash-tone leather seating for seven, 2nd-row lounge-seat captains chairs, stowable third row seat, cruise control, tilt/telescope, Smart Key system with pushbutton starter, triple 12v power outlets, blind spot monitor, parking assist sonar, rear cross traffic alert, and ten cup holders.

 Power for the all-wheel drive Toyota minivan is produced by a 3.5 liter V-6 with 266 horsepower (@ 6,200 rpm) and 245 lb. ft. of torque (@ 4,700 rpm).
 A six-speed automatic is coupled to it with the shift tower mounted on the dashboard to the right of the steering wheel.
 Thus, the driver (or front passenger) can slide over to the other armrest-equipped bucket seat, if desired.
 Fuel economy for the Sienna is 16 mpg in the city and 23 mpg on the highway.
 The combined rating is 19 mpg.
 I found the performance of my test Toyota to be suitable, and the company also offers an front-wheel drive setup on the Sienna, which is what I drove early this year.